digital-analysis-co/digital-analysis-co/docs/resume.md

 ---

 ### Electronic Arts | Data Scientist | San Francisco | June 2019 - November 2022
-• Increased acquisition by 1% with a clustering data pipeline to Google Ads via lookalike audiences
+• Increased installs by 1% with a clustering data pipeline to Google Ads Audiences
 • Optimized budget allocation decisions by developing a scenario modeling tool
 • Freed up time and increased confidence in data by automating audit reporting